MEng Civil Engineering with Study Abroad

 The first two years provide a strong foundation in engineering, including mathematics, structures, soil and fluid mechanics, computing and surveying, as well as optional units.
 More optional units are introduced in subsequent years, allowing you to pursue your interests while developing key professional skills such as project management, entrepreneurship, economics and risk analysis.

 Your third year overseas will mirror the third-year curriculum at Bristol, and you will return to Bristol for your fourth and final year.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 Design is central to the course and this is reflected in the projects you will undertake.
 In the first year, you will develop a sustainable solution to an open-ended problem, such as designing and making a model bridge.
 Later projects include steel work, reinforced concrete, geotechnical design and water supply systems.